Siemens VersiCharge AC Series EV Chargers

 Prerequisites

-- Network access to Modbus TCP port 502 on the charger
+• Network access to Modbus TCP port 502 on the affected charger

-- For firmware exploitation: ability to host or inject a malicious firmware image
+• For firmware exploitation: ability to upload a file to the charger's firmware update interface

 Exploitability